melkizedec/wikonnect/README.md

 To populate the database with dummy data (defined in `server/db/seeds`), run `knex seed:run`.

 Now start your server! `yarn start`.
+(You can ignore the Elasticsearch warning if you don't want to set up Elasticsearch immediately- it is not necessary for running Wikonnect)

 #### Get Ember up and running